 When we started West Sixth, after an extensive search, we found what we now call the Bread Box in downtown Lexington.
 While we originally thought we were just buying a building to hold West Sixth, it turns out the space has had an incredible impact on our brewery.
 It has been a naturally-progressing, authentic mix-use urban project -- with for-profits, nonprofits, and community organizations all working together to make something really unique and special.

-When we thought about what was next for West Sixth we considered many different alternatives.
+Thinking about was would be next at West Sixth, we considered many different alternatives.
 But the idea that we kept coming back to -- the one that got us the most excited -- was the West Sixth Farm.

-The West Sixth Farm is 120 rolling acres in Franklin County located just 8 minutes from downtown Frankfort, and 35 minutes from Lexington.
+It's located on 120 rolling acres in Franklin County, just 8 minutes from downtown Frankfort and 35 minutes from Lexington.
 We're excited to use this farm for a variety of things -- to grow ingredients for our beers, host events, create estate ales, and invite people to experience the farm extension of our urban brewery.

 While we are not naive enough to believe that we can source a majority of our ingredients now from Kentucky, we do know that our state has an excellent environment and soil for growing lots of different things.
 So at the West Sixth Farm, we’ll create a place for small-scale production of brewing ingredients.
-But we won’t just have fields of hop trellises and barley, we’ll also grow raspberries and sour cherries and blackberries and squash and sorghum and sugar beets and chili peppers and herbs and pawpaws and all sorts of other products we’re already using to brew many of our specialty batches.
-We’ll use the land to experiment with new ingredients to learn how these crops can be better grown in Kentucky (did you taste our pro-am-contest-winning Ginger Braggot that just went off our tap list?).
+But we don’t just have a field of hop trellises, we’re also growing raspberries and blackberries with plans for barley, squash, sorghum and sugar beets, chili peppers and herbs, pawpaws and all sorts of other products we’re already using to brew many of our specialty batches.
+We’ll use the land to experiment with new ingredients to learn how these crops can be better grown in Kentucky.
 And we’ll teach other Kentucky farmers what we learn in the hopes that someday, all of our ingredients can be purchased from Kentucky Proud farmers.

-We’ll plant an apple orchard -- only we won’t grow apples for eating, we’ll grow apples that are designed to be used to make hard ciders, a product that is quickly exploding in the state.
+We’ve planted an apple orchard -- only they aren't apples for eating, but those designed to be used to make hard ciders, a product that is quickly exploding in the state.

-We’ll build a (very) small scale production facility -- so folks who aren’t able to visit our large facility in Lexington can learn how beers are made, and taste estate brews made from ingredients on site.
+We have a (very) small scale production facility -- so folks who aren’t able to visit our large one in Lexington can learn how beers are made, and taste estate brews made from ingredients on site.